Sarasota Assassination Society: Manhunt and arrest

 Just hours after Abbe's murder, Sheriff A.S.
 "Sandy" Watson was alerted to the incident and responded expeditiously to the crime scene.
-Arriving after nightfall, Sheriff Watson conducted interviews with Charles Morehouse and other witnesses and subsequently performed a preliminary search of the crime scene, locating Abbe's pistol and knife at the shoreline near a prominent blood trail.
+Arriving after nightfall, Sheriff Watson conducted interviews with Charles Morehouse and other witnesses and performed a preliminary search of the crime scene, locating Abbe's pistol and knife at the shoreline near a prominent blood trail.

 Resuming the investigation in the morning light, Sheriff Watson surveyed the bloody scene and located footprints that were subsequently identified as uniquely belonging to Edmund Bacon.
 Additionally, witnesses reported overhearing the misfiring blasts of a shotgun belonging to Joseph Anderson at the time of Abbe's murder.
 Though Abbe's body was not present, there was a significant amount of physical evidence to support the testimony of witnesses.

-Warrants were issued for Charles Willard, Joseph Anderson and sons, Edmund Bacon, Alfred Bidwell, Dr. Adam Hunter, his wife Virginia Hunter, and their son, Emmett Hunter.
+Warrants were issued for Charles Willard, Joseph Anderson and sons, Edmund Bacon, Alfred Bidwell, Adam Hunter, his wife, Virginia Hunter, and their son, Emmett Hunter.
 A posse consisting of 26 men set out in search of Abbe's body and his murderers.
 All of the suspects were subsequently located and arrested, except for Charles Willard, who evaded capture for several days.
 Willard, hungry and exhausted, finally surrendered himself to a man named Sheppard at his camp in Myakka for a meal.
-Some of the conspirators were released and then subsequently, rearrested, in days following Abbe's murder.
+Some of the conspirators were released and then subsequently, rearrested, in the days following the Abbe's murder.

-In an effort to protect his captives from angry residents, Sheriff Watson was forced to transfer the prisoners from the Village of Manatee to the jail located at the county seat, Pine Level (modern day Desoto County).
+In an effort to protect his captives from angry residents, Sheriff Watson was forced to transfer the prisoners from Manatee to the jail located at the county seat, Pine Level (modern day Desoto County).
 While en route to the jail, Alfred Bidwell attempted suicide by overdosing on morphine.